VirgilSecurity/virgil-iotkit/README.md

 ### Windows OS
 Virgil IoTKit for Windows OS is currently in development.
 To receive product updates, please send a request to our support team: support@VirgilSecurity.com.

+### Android
+- Setup Android SDK
+- Download Android NDK.
+You can downoload

 <div id='tests'/>